 Welcome

-At CEFCA, I am currently the thesis director of a PhD student and leading two postdoctoral researchers and a software engineer, while mentoring Google Summer of Code projects with active developers world-wide.
-We are using data from J-PLUS, MUSE, HSC, HST, among others.
+I am also the thesis director of a PhD student and leading two postdoctoral researchers and a research software engineer, while mentoring Google Summer of Code projects with active developers world-wide.
+I have developed, and am actively maintaining, two large software projects: GNU Astronomy Utilities (Gnuastro; for data analysis) and Maneage (Managing data lineage; for the workflow).
+These are the main tools used in the data reduction pipeline of ARRAKIHS and are being used more regularly within J-PAS and J-PLUS.